jnikula/hawkmoth/doc/extension.rst

    .. warning::

-      The compatibility options and the subset of supported syntax elements are likely to change.
+      The cautodoc_compat option has been deprecated in favour of the :data:`cautodoc_transformations` option and the :rst:dir:`c:autodoc`
+      directive ``transform`` option, and will be removed in the future.

 .. py:data:: cautodoc_clang
    :type: list